 Sydney's iconic New Year's Eve fireworks will ring in 2026 on Wednesday night, but celebrations will look a little different this year — with police officers carrying machine guns in the wake of the Bondi terror attack.

-NSW Premier Chris Minns said on Monday that there would be a "huge" security presence at the celebration sites on Wednesday, including fully armed police.
+NSW Premier Chris Minns said on Monday there would be a "huge" security presence at the celebration sites on Wednesday, including fully armed police.

-The premier encouraged Sydneysiders to "show defiance" and celebrate the new year with family and friends despite the attack, which targeted a Jewish Hanukkah event and claimed the lives of 15 people earlier this month.
+He encouraged Sydneysiders to "show defiance" and celebrate the new year with family and friends despite the attack, which targeted a Jewish Hanukkah event and claimed the lives of 15 people earlier this month.

 "That means that we have to have a massive police presence.
 We need to have huge security available on the scene during New Year's Eve celebrations," Minns told reporters.